doga/qworum-domain-model/README.md

   }

-  note for Collab "Only groups that link back are in the collab." note for Persona "One of orgId or groupId is set." note for User "Vcard excluded from serialization?" note for Vcard "The only objects that can be generated on the client" note for PersonalGroup "Does not have org or parent/sub groups."
+  note for Collab "Only groups that link back are in the collab." note for User "Vcard excluded from serialization?" note for Vcard "The only objects that can be generated on the client" note for PersonalGroup "Does not have an org or parent/sub groups.
+Owner cannot be removed, new owners cannot be added."

   Id --|> URN : extends
   URN --|> IRI